microsoft/testfx-docs/RFCs/003-Customize-Running-Tests.md

 Overriding `GetTestMethodAttribute()` allows extensions to provide a custom `TestMethodAttribute` that specifies how a specific method is run as detailed in the Test Method level extensibility section above.

-To explain this better, lets go back to the example of running a test method 'n' number of times to determine its stability.
-The task now is scaled up to ensure all test methods in a unit are scalable.
+To explain this better, lets go back to the example of running a test method 'n' number of times to determine the stability of a scenario.
+The task now is scaled up to ensure all test methods in a unit are stable.
 We start by declaring an `IterativeTestClassAttribute` that extends `TestClassAttribute`.
 We then extend `GetTestMethodAttribute()` to return an `IterativeTestMethodAttribute`.

 ```